SanliFaez/OS4Physicists/README.md

 At the beginning of the course all students will fill in a questionnaire on what they understand about the academic workflow in physics.

 At various occasions during the course, students are assessed for the ability to
-+ participate in a debate on open science and take a standpoint on specific characteristics of this umbrella term
++ reimagine their own research in an open science workflow
 + be able to set up a github project for the course, with an individual portfolio of forks of team projects
 + produce an application for joining an international collaboration
 + create a workflow for an analytical or experimental exercise that others can reproduce